alphagov/govuk-country-and-territory-autocomplete/README.md

 ## Integration process

-To integrate an application with the picker, you'll need to:
+To integrate an application with the autocomplete, you'll need to:
 * use the data from the country and territory registers
 * create an accessible autocomplete widget
 * keep the data up to date

 ### Add location data from country and territory registers

-To use register data in the picker, you will need two files:
+To use register data in the autocomplete, you will need two files:
 * [location-picker-canonical-list.json](dist/location-picker-canonical-list.json) - a list of every canonical country and territory
 * [location-picker-graph.json](dist/location-picker-graph.json) - a directed acyclic graph mapping canonical locations to abbreviations, synonyms, endonyms, and typos